Night Sky notes for July 2018 Geoff Mitchell

 Look low in the southern aspect late evening to find the distinctive `T` shaped asterism of stars of the `head` of Scorpius .
 Although rather low as seen from the UK, look below the `T` head of Scorpius to see the `blood red` coloured star Antares.
 Antares name means `The rival of Mars`, a red super giant star, with a mass of some 20 solar masses.
 It has a diameter that, on the scale of our solar system, would be greater than the orbit of Mars.
 High in the south the bright orange star Arcturus in the constellation of Bootes [The Herdsman] is the brightest star in the northern hemisphere of the sky.

 Mercury is visible low in the evening twilight (after sunset) in mid July, setting an hour after sunset.
-Greatest elongation occurs in late July.
-On the evening of July 25th a thin 7.9% waxing crescent Moon is found just above Mercury (Visible from 21:15 BST) very low in the western aspect.
+Greatest elongation occurs on July 7th.
+On the evening of July 14th a thin 4.5% waxing crescent Moon is found just above Mercury (Visible half an hour after sunset ) very low in the western aspect.

-Venus is positioned low in the east, visible in morning twilight rising some two hours before sunrise.
+Venus is positioned low in the west, visible in evening twilight , phase decreasing from 0.7 to 0.56

-Mars is now positioned in the daytime skies, with conjunction on July 27th.
+Mars is now positioned in the late evening skies, with opposition on July 27th. ,shining brightly at -2.8m

-Jupiter heads into the evening twilight and is past its best for observation, cloud belt and Galilean moons visible using a small telescope.
+Jupiter heads into the evening twilight and is past opposition, cloud belt and Galilean moons visible using a small telescope.

-Saturn now just past opposition, low in the south in Ophiuchus – a good time to see this ringed `gem`.
+Saturn now just past opposition, low in the south in Sagittarius – a good time to see this ringed `gem`.

 Uranus is placed in our– best views in autumn skies.